Full-path localization of directed polymers: Introduction

 \subsection{Outline of proof}

-Consider a weaker version of Theorem \ref{main_thm} in which we replace general subintervals $\llbrack a,b\rrbrack$ by only ``regular" subintervals: $(0,\frac{N}{L}]$, $(\frac{N}{L},\frac{2N}{L}]$, $\dots$, $(\frac{(L-1)N}{L},N]$, where $L$ is some large integer.
+Consider a weaker version of Theorem \ref{main_thm} in which we replace general subintervals $\llbrack a,b\rrbrack$ by only ``regular'' subintervals: $(0,\frac{N}{L}]$, $(\frac{N}{L},\frac{2N}{L}]$, $\dots$, $(\frac{(L-1)N}{L},N]$, where $L$ is some large integer.
 Our first observation is that Theorem \ref{main_thm} will be implied by this special case, which is stated as Theorem \ref{weak_main_thm}.
 Indeed, for a given $\eps>0$, we can choose $L$ large enough that the regular subintervals are somewhat smaller than $\eps N$ and thus actually contained in any interval $I$ of size $\eps N$.
 In this way, positive overlap in the regular subintervals will imply positive overlap in $I$.
-While this idea is simple enough, the proof requires some technical care to account for the fact that time is discrete, and $N$ may not be divisible by $L$.
 This is the content of Section \ref{first_reduction}.

 Another difficulty of Theorem \ref{main_thm} is that we demand the same distinguished path $\sigma^j$ to be used in every subinterval $\llbrack a,b\rrbrack$ of appropriate size.
 The steps of the previous paragraph do not remove this requirement, and so our second reduction is to a version of Theorem \ref{weak_main_thm} that allows the index $j$ to depend on which regular subinterval $(\frac{(\ell-1)N}{N},\frac{\ell N}{L}]$ is considered.
 This yet weaker result is stated as Theorem \ref{weaker_main_thm}, and the reduction argument is given in Section \ref{weaker_to_weak}.
 The rough idea is to concatenate segments of distinguished paths in order to produce a larger set but still of $O(1)$ size, so that whenever a path $\sigma$ had intersected two distinct distinguished paths in consecutive subintervals, it will now intersect a single concatenated path in both subintervals.
-This procedure can carried out by demanding slightly less overlap in each regular subinterval.
+This procedure can be carried out by demanding slightly less overlap in each regular subinterval.